Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Brynhildur is associate professor of environment and natural resources at the University of Iceland and director of the graduate program in environment and natural resources.
 She advises the Icelandic government on climate change mitigation and chairs the committee overseeing greenhouse gas mitigation.
 Before joining the University of Iceland in 2006, Brynhildur was an associate at Abt Associates Inc. in Cambridge, Massachusetts; a lecturer at Boston University; and senior research associate at University of Maryland, College Park.
 Much of her research has focused on complex systems modeling of energy and environmental policy issues.

-S. David Dvorak, PhD, Lecturer on Hydrogen Fuel Cells and Alternative Energy
+S. David Dvorak, PhD, Lecturer on Renewable Energy Engineering Technology

-David is a professor of mechanical engineering technology at the University of Maine and coordinator of the Fuel Cell Systems and Hydrogen Specialization at the School for Renewable Energy Sciences in Akureyri, Iceland.
+David is a professor of mechanical engineering technology at the University of Maine.
 A Fulbright Scholar, he received bachelor’s and master’s degrees in mechanical engineering from the University of Illinois at Urbana-Champaign and a PhD in physics from the University of Maine.
 From 2000 to 2007 he was director of the University of Maine’s School of Engineering Technology.
-He is a licensed engineer who’s worked in alternative energy for more than 20 years.
+He is a licensed engineer who’s worked in renewable energy for more than 20 years.
 His interests include fuel cell applications using liquid renewable fuels, control of fuel cell power systems, and polymer electrolyte fuel cell membranes.

 Ólafur Guðsteinn Kristjánsson, Icelandic Instructor